hbctraining/Training-modules/Intermediate_shell/lessons/loops_and_scripts.md

   base=`basename $filename .subset.fq`
 ```

-and then we execute the commands for each loop:
+and then we execute the following commands for each file:

 ```bash
   # tell us what file we're working on